Keys to Medical Practice Succession Planning

 There are Many Steps to Selling a Medical Practice

 There are many steps to successfully selling a medical practice.
-Andrew Rogerson specializes in helping healthcare business owners sell their business including a medical practice and its many steps.
-This includes a practice valuation, creating a marketing strategy to find qualified buyers, and handling all phases of the transaction including third-party finance for the buyer, due diligence, and escrow.
+Andrew Rogerson specializes in helping healthcare business owners sell their business, including a medical practice and its many steps.
+This includes a practice valuation, creating a marketing strategy to find qualified buyers, and handling all transaction phases, including third-party finance for the Buyer, due diligence, and escrow.